What is the Electrical Outlet in Niue?

 See what other facilities to expect from accommodations in Niue in How to Choose the Best Villa in Niue for You.

 Although Niue does not experience regular power cuts, an electricity shortage does happen.
 It’s not a weekly nor a monthly occurrence by any means but it can happen as there is only one company supplying power to Niue with only a couple of engines to power the whole island.
 Many businesses and households generate solar power to help reduce the load on the power company but shortage may still happen.

-In some cases, during the rainy season, some lines get washed out and the power is cut in small areas of the island.
-Again, it is a rarity and only during the wet season that runs from November to March.
-Check out our articles on the Seasons in Niue for more information.
+In some cases, more likely during the rainy season, some lines get washed out and the power is cut in small areas of the island.

 If all of the above scares you, rest assured that even in the rare event of a power cut, there’s still plenty to do in Niue without relying on the national power grid.
 The rockpools full of colourful fish will still be all yours to explore!
 Check out the 101 Best Things to Do in Niue.